-Details of the talks were not shared in the NCC social media posts of the visit apart from photographs (seen below) showing the visitors at the NCC building.
+Details of the talks were not shared in the NCC social media posts of the visit apart from photographs (seen above) showing the visitors at the NCC building.

 However, people conversant with details of the talks say that the Mubadala team visited Nigeria to assure the telecoms and banking sector regulators and creditors of Etisalat Nigeria of their interest to resolve the debt impasse.

 According to people conversant with situation in the mobile phone company, Mubadala sent its deputy CEO to Nigeria for the meetings not only because he has decision-making authority, but to also reassure the market that the UAE group had not abandoned its local partners, and was keen to resolve the debt issues within the shortest possible time frame.

 During his visit to Nigeria, Waleed al-Muhain and his team from Mubadala and local partners are billed to hold talks with NCC, the CBN, HIS, the co-location services provider to Etisalat Nigeria, which is also said to be a major creditor to the mobile phone company, among others, according to our sources.